THE HENRIETTA PARKER TRUST (HPT) WELCOMES YOU

 3. Learners will need to enrol at the centre or over the phone (calling 0300 200 1044).
 We are sorry but enrolment cannot be done online except during the autumn term.

-4. Learners will not receive a refund for withdrawing from a course under any circumstances, unless the entire course has been cancelled by Surrey Adult Learning.
+4. Learners will not receive a refund once enrolled under any circumstances, unless the entire course or individual sessions are cancelled by Surrey Adult Learning.
 Additionally, learners will not be able to transfer their course fees to a different or future course.

 5. Learners will not receive any further discount or offer off the fee shown for the course.